amreis/torch-kde/README.md

 ## Issues?

-If you discover a bug or do not understand something, please let me know at *kkladny [at] tuebingen [dot] mpg [dot] de* and I will fix it!
+If you discover a bug or do not understand something, please create an issue or let me know directly at *kkladny [at] tuebingen [dot] mpg [dot] de*!
+I am also happy to take requests for implementing specific functionalities.